 A person who has made a claim for compensation can request WorkSafe, a self-insurer or an authorised agent to supply any information they hold that is relevant to that claim (s 9).
 There are similar provisions to these in the Freedom of Information Act 1982 (Vic) (see Freedom of information law), including which documents are exempt from being provided.

 The Victorian Ombudsman (see Taking a problem to an ombudsman) can enquire into or investigate any administrative action of any authorised agent or self-insurer in relation to workers compensation matters (including any decision or failure to act).

-Almost all disputed workers compensation matters will be heard in the County Court or the Magistrates’ Court (both of which are referred to in this chapter as “the court”) (see ss 39–41).
-However, because of costs penalties, most contested workers compensation claims will be heard in the Magistrates’ Court.
+Almost all disputed workers compensation matters are heard in the County Court or Magistrates’ Court (both of which are referred to in this chapter as “the court”) (see ss 39–41).
+However, because of costs penalties, most contested workers compensation claims are heard in the Magistrates’ Court.

 Since 5 April 2010, the Magistrates’ Court has had the same jurisdiction as the County Court to consider any workers compensation matter, except for applications for a serious injury certificate for common law damages (ss 267, 335(2)(d)).
 A Magistrates’ Court can also hear disputed matters arising out of a request for information about a claim for compensation.

 This chapter attempts to summarise some basic provisions relevant to workers compensation claims and does not cover all legislation relevant to this topic.

 The WIRC Act states that workers are entitled to benefits. (“Worker” is broadly defined in section 3 of the WIRC Act.)
 In deciding whether a claimant is a worker, the court will consider all relevant factors in the alleged employment, such as the nature of the remuneration and the degree of control exercised by the alleged employer.
 A written agreement between the parties setting out the nature of their relationship is not conclusive as to whether a claimant is a worker or not.